jimmydavenextuple/nsf-app-ui-android/README.md

-# FIT - Omni Experience - New PDT App
+# Nextuple Store Fulfillment

-Currently, we refer to this new app as "GOAT" until the official name is determined.
+Currently, we refer to this new app as "NSF" until the official name is determined.

 ## Development Environment Setup